rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

 {{< accordion title=`Why does my backup fail with the error "Container does not exist.
 Invalid snapshot id and engine, and check config_backup.json id?` col="in" href="accordion2" >}}

 The Cloud Files container named **z_DO_NOT_DELETE_CloudBackup** is required for Rackspace Cloud Backup to work properly.
-If this container is deleted, you receive the error `Container does not exist.
+If you delete this container, you receive the error `Container does not exist.
 Invalid snapshot id and engine, and check config_backup.json id` when you attempt to do a backup.